 I used my Cricut die cut machine to design and cut out vinyl words of one of my favorite Peter Pan quotes and added it to the wall above a small table we already owned holding a Mickey Mouse ear hat and a signed character photo I got on a girls weekend trip to Disney congratulating us on our pregnancy.
 The table also has a lamp that I added a small vinyl Tinkerbell to the lampshade.
 She appears only when you turn on the light.
 On the side wall, I added a canvas Peter Pan silhouette I painted.

 I used my Cricut die cut machine again to create vinyl cutouts of Peter Pan, Wendy, John and Michael Darling flying over Big Ben as Tinkerbell dusts pixie dust on them and added them behind the crib and ship mast.
+If you don’t want to purchase and use a Cricut to DIY it, you can purchase similar vinyl decor cutouts on Amazon here.
 To make the pirate ship mast my husband stained wood poles we hung from the ceiling at an angle and connected to the wail with a black piece of PVC pipe.
 I added muslin to make the ship “sails”.
 It took a little trial and error, but eventually, we got a look we love.
 The crib and star bedding we purchased on sale from Pottery Barn.
 I plan on adding a crib skirt eventually, but since our baby won’t be sleeping in the crib for awhile we aren’t in a huge hurry.
 The Duffy teddy bear is from Disney World and just like Michael Darling has the entire story no Peter Pan nursery is complete without a Teddy Bear!

 The room wouldn’t have been complete without some framed quotes from Peter Pan.
 There are so many good ones for a baby boys room it was hard to choose just a few.
 I finally decided on my favorites and used photoshop to create my wall art.
 Then I printed them on card stock and framed with frames we purchased at Michaels.